trufflesuite/trufflesuite.com/src/docs/truffle/advanced/creating-a-truffle-box.md

 ## Images

-The large box image is a 512px square with 32px of padding on each side.
+The large box image is a 348px square with 20px of padding on each side.

 ![Large Box Image Template](/img/boxes/box-img-lg-template.png)

-The small box image is 735px x 100px.
-There is 32px of padding on the left side of the banner, and it's minimum size (described in the template as "Min Banner Width") is 290px, including the left padding.
+The small box image is 510px x 100px.
+There is 20px of padding on the left side of the banner and it's minimum size (described in the template as "Min-Width") is 330px, including the left padding.
 The banners are fixed to the left side and crop off the right side as the window narrows.

 ![Small Box Image Template](/img/boxes/box-img-sm-template.png)